PantelisFan/would-you-rather-tell-us-why/README.md

 LOBBY → REVEAL → PAUSE → VOTE → RESULTS → BEST_ANSWER → STORY → TRANSITION → (next question or SUMMARY)
 ```

 The server owns all phase transitions and timers.
-The client renders the current phase and uses `endsAt` (epoch ms) for countdown display — it never advances phases locally.
+The client renders the current phase and uses `endsAt` (epoch ms) for countdown display, it never advances phases locally.

 ### Room Configuration Model